nonoesp/laravel-authenticate/README.md

 # An Authentication System for Laravel 5

-Extremely simple way to authenticate for Laravel 5.2.
+Extremely simple way to authenticate with support for Laravel 5.4.

 ## Installation